msalsbery/OpenSeadragonViewerInputHook/README.md

 so the attached handler will be called first.
 Additional ViewerInputHook objects can be added on the same viewer to create a chain of hook methods, where the last added handler(s) will be called first.

-Your hook event handler methods can control the event handling behavior in two ways:
+Your hook event handler methods can control the event handling behavior in one or more of the following ways:

 1. Set event.stopHandlers = true to prevent any more handlers in the event handler chain from being called
 2. Set event.stopBubbling = true to prevent the original DOM event from bubbling up the DOM tree (all handlers returning false will also disable bubbling)
+3. Set event.preventDefaultAction = true to prevent the viewer's default action in response to the event (currently applies to clickHandler, dragHandler, and scrollHandler)

 ```javascript
     // Example